 U.N. emergency relief coordinator Valerie Amos says getting aid to desperate civilians in Syria should not be a matter of controversy or politics.

-The U.N. says the three-year civil war has killed more 136,000 people and forced millions to flee their homes.
+The U.N. says the three-year civil war has killed more than 136,000 people and forced millions to flee their homes.